TobKed/django_on_gcp/README.md

     Set environmental variables.
     Some values you have to know by hard, like `PROJECT_ID`.
-    Other you can generate on fly, like `DJANGO_SECRET_KEY` however remember to keep them somewhere (see next step).
+    Others you can generate on the fly, like `DJANGO_SECRET_KEY` however remember to keep them somewhere (see next step).
     They will be used to provide input variables for terraform and for `gcloud` commands.

     ```bash